 Finally

-blocks, but before the statements following them.
-It will execute whether an error was thrown or not, making it ideal for cleaning up resources, such as closing files or clearing resources that were allocated in the try
+The finally block can be used along with try and catch blocks.
+The code inside the finally block executes after the try and catch blocks, but before the statements following them.
+It will execute whether an error was thrown or not, making it ideal for cleaning up resources, such as closing files or clearing resources that were allocated in the try block.

 try {